djlw78/Cosmos-1/README.md

 # Cosmos
-C# socket server and client.
-This application runs by using SocketAsyncEventArgs.
-I made this for game server and client built in Unity.
+C# socket server and client by using SocketAsyncEventArgs for read and write operation.
+The purpose of this application is for making game server and client.
+The client target platform is Unity 3D.

 ## Server example
 ```csharp